turbot/steampipe-docs/docs/steampipe_postgres/configure.md

 ## Logging
-You can enable logging with the [STEAMPIPE_LOG_LEVEL](/docs/reference/env-vars/steampipe_log) environment variable.
+You can set the logging level with the [STEAMPIPE_LOG_LEVEL](/docs/reference/env-vars/steampipe_log) environment variable.
+By default, the log level is set to `warn`.
 Logs are written to the Postgres database logs.

 ```bash
 export STEAMPIPE_LOG_LEVEL=DEBUG